shailshouryya/yt-videos-list/README.md

               chronological=False,
               headless=False, scroll_pause_time=0.8, driver='Firefox')
 ```
 There are a number of optional arguments you can specify during the instantiation of the ListCreator object.
-The preceding arguments are run by default, but in case you want more flexibility, you can specify:
+The preceding arguments are run by default, but in case you want more flexibility, you can specify the:

-- Options for the `driver` argument are
+- `driver` argument:
   - Firefox (default)
   - Opera
   - Safari